bhaveshprajapat/SheffJam-VI-Dashboard/README.md

 # SheffJam VI Dashboard
 ## Introduction
-A Reveal.JS powered slideshow with countdown timer and Figlet title card The original Tmux style dashboard utilised in previous SheffJams needed to be replaced with a more readable and easy to setup solution.
+A Reveal.JS powered slideshow with countdown timer and Figlet title card.
+The original Tmux style dashboard utilised in previous SheffJams needed to be replaced with a more readable and easy to setup solution.
 This style of dashboard goes some way towards achieving those goals.

 ### Technologies Used: